Reimagine the Future: Innovation for every child (The State of the World's Children 2015)

 Gender Equality in Education: East Asia and Pacific

-Schools of Quality in Lao PDR: an Evaluation 2009 (pdf)
+Schools of Quality in Las an Evaluation (pdf)